ValerioB88/mindset-vision/src/utils/decoder/README.md

 ### Monitoring with Neptune.ai
 [Neptune.ai](www.neptune.ai) is a tool for logging experiments on the web.
 You don't need to use Neptune, but my training loop codebase is well integrated with it: it will save sample images and log training/testing charts in the Neptune page.
 If you have an account, set `--neptune_proj_name` to your project name (which must be created through the UI).
 Also follow the instruction to install the neptune-client and setup the API.
+Using neptune is optional.

 ## Decoder Placement
 ```python